-- 6.3.1 Performance criteria are quantitative expressions of the fire safety objectives and functional requirements of the SOLAS regulations.
+- 6.3.1 Performance criteria are quantitative expressions of the intent of the requirements of the relevant SOLAS regulations.
 The required performance of the trial alternative designs are specified numerically in the form of performance criteria.
-Performance criteria may include tenability limits such as smoke obscuration, temperature, height of the smoke and hot gas layer in a compartment, evacuation time or other criteria necessary to ensure successful alternative design and arrangements. - 6.3.2 Each of the regulations in SOLAS chapter II-2 state the purpose of the regulation and the functional requirements that the regulation meets.
-Compliance with the prescriptive regulations is one way to meet the stated functional requirements.
-The performance criteria for the alternative design and arrangements should be determined, taking into consideration the fire safety objectives, the purpose statements and the functional requirements of the regulations.
-The following example is an illustration of this:
+Performance criteria may include tenability limits or other criteria necessary to ensure successful alternative design and arrangements. - 6.3.2 Compliance with the prescriptive regulations is one way to meet the stated functional requirements.
+The performance criteria for the alternative design and arrangements should be determined, taking into consideration the intent of the regulations.